 Penis in vagina (PIV) sex is often depicted as the (ahem) crème de la crème of sex.
-As a result, many people with clitorises feel embarrassed or confused when they can’t come from PIV (and LGBTQ individuals are left out of the equation entirely).
+As a result, many people with clitorises feel embarrassed or confused when they can’t come from PIV.
+In addition, LGBTQ individuals are left out of the equation entirely.
 But the majority of clitoris-havers can’t or rarely has an orgasm (or comes) from PIV sex alone!
 They often need direct clitoral stimulation.
 That can be from a vibrator or other toy, fingers, a tongue, or something else.

 People’s fantasies and interests are just as varied as their bodies.
 If you have a fantasy or interest that you think is “weird,” it’s probably not.
-People are into all sorts of things.
-In general, so long as any sex you’re having is safe and completely consensual, there’s nothing wrong with it.
+After all, people are into all sorts of things.
+The important thing is that sex is completely consensual, and leaves you and your partner feeling safe and healthy.

 However, keep in mind that having sex in certain situations is risky or illegal—for example, having sex in public or with a teacher, paying for sex, or having sex with someone very young.